Deathspike/mangarack.cs/README.md

 #### --meta (-m)

 The toggle to disable embedded meta-information.
 This is the process of creating and embedding a `ComicInfo.xml` file to each synchronized archive.
 The feature was added to give applications capable of handling meta-information (such as ComicRack) detailed information about the series and chapter.

+#### --repair (-r)

+The toggle to disable repair and error tracking.
+This is the process of generating an additional error file when encountering a broken page and repairing archives with broken pages.
+The feature was added to allow repairing of comic archives without requiring full re-synchronization or manual management.

 #### --total (-t)